Daisy Bevan

-Daisy Carmen Bevan is a British actress.
+Daisy Bevan (born c.
+1993) is a British actress.
 She is the daughter of actress Joely Richardson and film producer Tim Bevan.

 Acting

 Bevan made her screen debut in 1998 in the film Elizabeth (produced by her father's company, Working Title) at the age of five.
 She and her mother played daughter and mother Madame Royal and Marie Antoinette in the 2001 film, The Affair of the Necklace.
 In 2014, she played a supporting role in the adaptation of the Patricia Highsmith novel The Two Faces of January, and starred in a stage adaptation of Oscar Wilde's The Picture of Dorian Gray at the Riverside Studios in London.

 In July 2015, Bevan played the role of Tamsin Carmichael in the BBC's two-part television adaptation of Sadie Jones’ debut novel The Outcast.
+In 2018, she starred in 5 episodes of the The Alienist.

 In June 2022, Bevan made a guest appearance in an episode of ITV's McDonald & Dodds titled "A Billion Beats".
+In 2025, she appeared in Too Much.